oxapentane/ansible-role-wireguard/README.md

 -----
 Set appropriate variables in your `inventory.yaml` (or hostvars, whereever you keep your host variables), add `wireguard` role, hit big red button, and you should be good to go.

+### Supported systems

+At the moment the setup tasks are only available for CentOS and Fedora.

 ### Example Config

 `inventory.yaml`